 Agent Configuration

-- Behavioral instructions — the agent's role, expertise, how it uses tools, and what it should or should not do
+- Job Descriptio — the agent’s role, expertise, how it uses tools, and what it should or should not do

 - Model — which AI model powers the agent